sholick/bitbot/README.md

 You will need a dialogflow agent which handles the enquiries and forward requests to your webhook when needed.
 <br/><br/>
 #### 2.1 Diagflow agent linking:
+1) Import the agent zip file
-1) Access keys has to be downloaded and placed into the main directory.
+2) Access keys has to be downloaded and placed into the main directory.
-2) GO to .env and change the name to your dialogflow key.json file
+3) GO to .env and change the name to your dialogflow key.json file
 <br/><br/>
 #### 2.2 Libraries used:
 1) Moment.js